The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

 Fuchsia Volume Manager (FVM) is a partition manager providing dynamically allocated groups of blocks known as slices into a virtual block address space.
 The FVM partitions provide a block interface enabling filesystems to interact with it in a manner largely consistent with a regular block device.

-GN is a meta-build system which generates build files so that Fuchsia can be
+GN is a meta-build system that generates build files so that Fuchsia can be

 built with Ninja.
 GN is fast and comes with solid tools to manage and